-Policy Context The European Landscape Convention - 1.15 The European Landscape Convention (ELC) came into force in the UK in March 2007.
-It establishes the need to recognise landscape in law; to develop landscape policies dedicated to the protection, management and planning of landscapes; and to establish procedures for the participation of the general public and other stakeholders in the creation and implementation of landscape policies. - 1.16 The ELC definition of 'landscape' recognises that all landscapes matter, be they ordinary, degraded or outstanding: "Landscape means an area, as perceived by people, whose character is the result of the action and interaction of natural and/or human factors" - 1.17 The Convention puts emphasis on the whole landscape and all its values and is forward looking in its approach, recognising the dynamic and changing character of landscape.
-Specific measures promoted by the Convention, of direct relevance to this study include: - the identification and assessment of landscape; and - improved consideration of landscape in existing and future sectoral and spatial policy and regulation. - 1.18 This updated Landscape Character Assessment will continue to make a key contribution to the implementation of the ELC in North Norfolk District.
-It helps to reaffirm the importance of landscape, co-ordinate existing work and guide future work to protect, manage and plan the landscapes of North Norfolk.
-National Planning Policy Framework (NPPF), 2018 - 1.19 The revised National Planning Policy Framework NPPF, published in 2018, states as a core principle that planning should recognise 'the intrinsic character and beauty of the countryside...' (paragraph 170.b). - 1.20 The NPPF calls for valued landscapes to be protected and enhanced, stating 'Planning policies and decisions should contribute to and enhance the natural and local environment by... protecting and enhancing valued landscapes, sites of geological value and soils (in a manner commensurate with their statutory status or identified quality)" (para 170.a).
-The greatest weight is given to conserving and enhancing landscape and scenic beauty in National Parks and Areas of Outstanding Natural Beauty (AONBs) (para 172).
-This LCA needs to be mindful of the NPPF, particularly given the extent to which North Norfolk is designated as AONB.
-An up-to-date Landscape Character Assessment is also recommended in the Planning Practice Guidance (PPG) to support planning decisions by local planning authorities.
-Relationship to Published Landscape Studies - 1.21 Landscape does not stop at administrative boundaries but continues seamlessly into surrounding administrative areas.
+1.21 An up-to-date Landscape Character Assessment is recommended in the Planning Practice Guidance (PPG) to support planning decisions by local planning authorities.
+The evaluative section of a Landscape Character Assessment can provide useful evidence to help identify valued features and qualities.

+Relationship to Published Landscape Studies

+- 1.22 Landscape does not stop at administrative boundaries but continues seamlessly into surrounding administrative areas.
 Therefore, an aim of this assessment was to join up with the Landscape Character Assessments of adjacent authorities where possible, and sit within the existing hierarchy of landscape character assessments.
-The hierarchy of assessments is shown in the diagram in Figure 1.4. - 1.22 Existing national character areas (the National Character Areas published by Natural England3) are shown on Figure 1.5 -National Landscape Character Context.
+The hierarchy of assessments is shown in the diagram in Figure 1.4. - 1.23 Existing national character areas (the National Character Areas published by Natural England4) are shown on Figure 1.5 -National Landscape Character Context.
 Underneath this is the regional landscape typology for the East of England [http://landscape-east.org.uk/east-england-landscape-typology] which is shown in Figure 1.6 Regional Landscape Character Context.
-There is no county-level Landscape Character Assessment for Norfolk. - 1.23 At the local level, classifications for neighbouring authorities are illustrated on Figure 1.7 - Neighbouring Character Areas. - 1.24 The Norfolk Coast AONB overlaps with North Norfolk District and also has its own landscape character assessment (AONB Integrated Landscape Guidance) which was published alongside the 5-year AONB Management Plan 2009-14, and developed in conjunction with the existing North Norfolk Landscape Character Assessment (2009).
-As such, they share broadly the same landscape classifications. - 1.25 This assessment can also provide a framework in which more detailed assessments sit, such as local landscape character assessments produced to inform Neighbourhood Plans.
+There is no county-level Landscape Character Assessment for Norfolk. - 1.24 At the local level, classifications for neighbouring authorities are illustrated on Figure 1.7 Neighbouring Character Areas. - 1.25 The Norfolk Coast AONB overlaps with North Norfolk District and also has its own landscape character assessment (AONB Integrated Landscape Guidance) which was published alongside the 5-year AONB Management Plan 2009-14, and developed in conjunction with the existing North Norfolk Landscape Character Assessment (2009).
+As such, they share broadly the same landscape classifications. - 1.26 This assessment can also provide a framework in which more detailed assessments sit, such as local landscape character assessments produced to inform Neighbourhood Plans.